 Current research: 1)Are women disadvantaged in political discussions by a distinctive communication style?
 2)How do cultural models of democracy, conflict, and power shape the practice—and the variable success—of public deliberation?

-Belinda Robnett-Olsen -- social movements, race/ethnicity, gender, African American politics, the relationships
+Belinda Robnett-Olsen (On Leave 2020-21) -- social movements, race/ethnicity, gender, African American politics, the relationships

 between institutions, gender, political participation and collective action.